 Finacea has a relatively high success rate when it comes to treating rosacea and acne, and many users report an improvement in their condition thanks to Finacea.
 For more feedback from users, visit our page of Finacea customer reviews.

 However, Finacea doesn’t work for everyone.
-Some people may find that Finacea makes no difference to their rosacea or acne and will need a stronger medication — alternative treatments can be found here.
+Some people may find that Finacea makes no difference to their rosacea or acne and will need a stronger medication — alternative treatments, like Soolantra Cream, can be found here.
 A small percentage of users may also find that Finacea has an adverse effect and causes skin irritation and flare-ups.
 For more information on possible side effects, head over to our Finacea side effects page.